trippdavis/Pokedex-Day2/README.md

 the pokemon from the server and store them in individual models, we should use instances of the `Pokemon` model as the class to store them in.

-class, saving it in the `Pokedex.Models` namespace.
-To start, you only need to set the `urlRoot` property.
-Also write a `Pokemon` collection class.
-You only need to set the `model` and `url` properties.

 We've written and defined a "view" class `Pokedex.RootView`.
 This class will be responsible for listening to user clicks and displaying Pokemon data.
 Look at the class, but there is nothing to write for it